raffaelecarelle/ai-code-review-bot/README.md

   1) Resolve base/head branches from the ID via platform API.
   2) `git fetch --all`; fetch base/head; compute `git diff base...head`.
   3) Run the analysis pipeline on that diff.
-- `--comment` posts the summary back via the adapter unless `test: true`, in which case it prints the comment.
+- `--comment` posts the summary back via the adapter.

 Environment variables
 - GitHub: `GH_TOKEN` or `GITHUB_TOKEN`; `GH_REPO` can override repo auto-detection.